-The YWCA is here for survivors during COVID-19 — but we can’t do it without you.
-Support from the community is crucial at this time.
+The YWCA is here for survivors — but we can’t do it without you.
+Support from the community is crucial.
 Read below for different ways you can make a difference.
 Thank you!

 Questions?
 Contact Kelli Langan Pfister at email@example.com.

-These are priority items from our wishlist for Sojourner House, our emergency shelter for survivors of domestic violence and their families, which remains open during COVID-19.
-The cleaning items will help keep Sojourner House safe and sanitized.
-With schools closed, the children’s items expand the activities available to them and encourage them to be creative, play with others, and problem solve.
+These are priority items from our wishlist for Sojourner House, our emergency shelter for survivors of domestic violence and their families.
+The cleaning items help keep Sojourner House safe and sanitized.
+For students who are learning remotely, the children’s items expand the activities available to them and encourage them to be creative, play with others, and problem solve.

 If you would like to donate supplies to our emergency shelter, please first contact Jen Timmer at 616.459.1929 ext.
 3802 or firstname.lastname@example.org.